-As a holistic practitioner, I don’t usually speak of fractional or ‘parts’ of foods.
-I prefer to use the whole food for its overall energetic balance, however, chlorophyll, is a bit of an exception.
+As a Holistic Nutritionist I don’t usually speak of fractional or ‘parts’ of foods.
+I prefer to use the whole food for its overall energetic balance (flavor, direction, nutritional components and organ action, etc) however, chlorophyll, is a bit of an exception.
 It appears in varying degrees in all vegetable matter and its healing properties are simply amazing.

 What is chlorophyll?